 Yes!
 Interesting activities already on the Wednesday!

-The oral presentations will be 10 minutes, including discussion
+The oral presentations were 10 minutes, including discussion.

 Selected posters will be highlighted as short presentations